- Academic Offering

 Students applying for admission to a higher education institution for the first time are considered to be freshman applicants.
 All students applying for admission to the freshman class of Polytechnic University of Puerto Rico must meet the following requirements:

-Applicants who do not meet the stated IGS can request, in writing, special consideration by the Director of Admissions due to extenuating circumstances.
+Freshman Applicants must have 2.50 GPA or higher.
+Those who do not can request, in writing, special consideration by the Director of Admissions due to extenuating circumstances.

 – An official academic transcript from a high school certifying graduation or the results of the high school equivalency examination.